JordanMicahBennett/Supermathematics-and-Artificial-General-Intelligence/index.md

 (2) Given (1), and the generalizability of euclidean space, together with the instance that there persists [supersymmetric measurements in biological brains](https://arxiv.org/abs/0705.1134), it is not absurd that **Supermathematics** or **Lie Superalgebras** (in **Supermanifolds**) may eventually empirically apply in [Deep learning](https://en.wikipedia.org/wiki/Deep_learning), or some other named study of hierarchical learning in research.

-Part G - Extra considerations
+Part H - Extra considerations
 ======
 I am working to determine how feasible the  [model](https://www.researchgate.net/publication/316586028_Thought_Curvature_An_underivative_hypothesis) is.